DavidLapes/osu_swinz/README.md

-# Software Engineering
-Semestral project - How To Be A Milionaire
+# Software Engineering - How To Be A Milionaire
 (C) David Lapeš, Jáchym Frýdecký